 Resin, or epoxy resin, is created when you combine resin and hardener together.
 This causes a chemical reaction taking it from a liquid state to a solid form.
 With this in mind, it’s important to carefully read the instructions and safety requirements provided with your resin before starting your resin art.

 Be sure to set up in a safe and well-ventilated area.
-Wear appropriate safety gear, including gloves and goggles, and old clothing, and ensure your hair is tied back away from your face.
+Wear appropriate safety gear, including gloves, goggles and face mask is recommended, and old clothing, and ensure your hair is tied back away from your face.

 Resin Art Project: Coasters